cshuptrine/nyckle-website-new/_posts/2023-03-31-time-series-signal-classification-using-computer-vision.md

 date: 2023-03-31
 author: george
 stage: false
-seo_title: How to Classify Time Series Signals With Computer Vision
 summary: "Classifying time-series signals is a surprising and cool use-case of image classification.
 In this post, we show you one way to do that,  by solving the kaggle whale sound classification challenge using image classification.  "
-seo_description: "Learn how to use image classification to classify time series signals, and in this case, audio recordings.
+description: "Learn how to use image classification to classify time series signals, and in this case, audio recordings.
 No ML expertise required.
 You'll see how to process the audio into images and how to use Nyckel to train an image classification function in minutes. "
-og_image: /blog/images/signal_classification_header.jpg
+image: /blog/images/signal_classification_header.webp
 ---
 We are constantly surprised by the various ways our customers use our platform.
 One such use case that caught our attention is using image classification to analyze time series signals.
 In this blog post, we'll demonstrate one approach to accomplish this by guiding you through building an [image classification function](https://www.nyckel.com/image-classification-api) to classify audio clips, a form of time series signals.